 Even some gaming fans who had given up gaming started playing again in 2020.
 It’s worth noting that in 2020, 57% of all lapsed gamers in the UK were male.
 In the same year, men invested more time in gaming.
 If you’re wondering how much time did Britons dedicate to gaming in 2020, men played games for roughly 9 hours a week, compared to women who enjoyed gaming for roughly 8 hours a week.

-Between us, 37% of Covideogamers said that they play games because they’re bored.
+37% of Covideogamers said they played games because they were bored.

 Some people (30% of survey participants) rely on gaming to feel a sense of accomplishment.
 However, 35% of all survey participants play video games because they need to cope with boredom at a time of social distancing.
 Since many see competitive gaming as a sport, 28% of gamers play video games because they need some alone time.

-Video game consumers love Solitaire, and 62% of surveyed gamers in the UK said that they have a favourable opinion of this popular card game.
+Video game consumers love Solitaire, and 62% of surveyed gamers in the UK said that they had a favourable opinion of this popular card game.

 If you’re wondering what the most popular video games in the UK are, you’ll be surprised when we tell you that FIFA and Fortnite are not on the list of trending games.
 Super Mario Bros is among favourites with 56% of positive reviews.
 Consumers in the UK love Sudoku (48%) and Scrabble (49%), but they also play Grand Theft Auto (44%) and Call of Duty (38%).